dn-m/Music/Sources/Duration/README.md

 # Duration

-The `Duration` module defines basic structures for describing a symbolic representation of time through hierarchical subdivision.

-The building blocks of the `Duration` module are the `Duration`, `Rhythm`, `Tempo`, and `Meter`.
+The `Duration` module defines basic structures for describing a symbolic representation of time by hierarchical subdivision.
+The building blocks of the `Duration` module are the `Duration`, `Rhythm`, `Tempo`, and `Meter` structures.

 ## Duration